 A signature project of the National Framework for Protecting Australia’s Children 2009-2020, the Child Aware initiative is a local community capacity building project that aims to address risk factors for child abuse and neglect.

 The initiative comprises three main elements:

-Families Australia’s campaign for a national approach to protecting children began in 2003 with the publication of materials concerning child abuse and neglect in Australia.
+Families Australia’s campaign for a national approach to protecting children began in 2003 with the publication of materials about child abuse and neglect in Australia.
 In 2004, it convened a National Summit on Child Protection.
-In 2006, Families Australia established a working group to develop recommendations arising from a 2005 Australian Senate report on child protection and a subsequent Commonwealth Government-funded national conference on child protection, which was chaired by Families Australia.
+In 2006, Families Australia established a working group to develop recommendations arising from a 2005 Australian Senate report on child protection and a subsequent Commonwealth Government-funded national conference on child protection, which was chaired by Families Australia’s Chief Executive Officer, Brian Babington.
 The subsequent National Child Protection Strategy was presented to all major national political parties in early 2007.
 In mid-2007, Families Australia established the National Coalition of Organisations Committed to the Safety and Wellbeing of Australia’s Children.
 In 2009, Australia’s then Prime Minister, the Hon.
 Kevin Rudd MP, and all State Premiers and Territory Chief Ministers, under the aegis of the Council of Australian Governments, formally adopted the National Framework for Protecting Australia’s Children 2009-2020—Australia’s first nationally agreed policy aimed at reducing rates of child abuse and neglect.
 Key documents are as follows: